-Kelly Ripa Rocks Cowboy Hat While Riding A Horse On Instagram: ‘Swipe Right To See Where I Got My Skillzzzzz’
+Kelly Ripa Rocks Cowboy Hat While Riding A Horse On Instagram: ‘Swipe To See Where I Got My Skillzzzzz’

 Kelly Ripa‘s epic Instagram updates haven’t gone anywhere.
-The Live! with Kelly and Ryan host has reached somewhat of a legendary status amid her social media followers for delivering hilarious updates: Kelly lying covered in bread loaves with no pants seemed to solidify the epic status earlier this year.
+The Live! with Kelly and Ryan host has reached somewhat of a legendary status among her social media followers for sharing hilarious updates — the star’s photo of herself lying covered in bread loaves with no pants seemed to solidify that epic status earlier this year.
+And today, Kelly gain took to her Instagram to showcase her sense of humor in yet another upload.

 Earlier today, Kelly updated her account.
-The 50-year-old had posted a fair few photos, with the first showing her in throwback mode: Kelly announced that in her caption.
-The picture showed Kelly in a full Western getup, with the blonde seen riding a horse – and definitely dressed for it.
-Kelly was on horseback in a city street filled with parked cars, although eyes were likely on Kelly herself.
-The star was rocking a tan-colored outfit comprised of pants, boots, and a leather sleeveless jacket worn over a shirt – in short, it was the perfect cowgirl look.
+The 50-year-old had posted multiple photos, with the first showing her in throwback mode, as stated in her caption.
+The picture showed Kelly in full Western getup as she was riding a horse.
+Kelly was on horseback in a city street filled with parked cars, although fans’ eyes were likely on the star herself.
+The host was rocking a tan-colored outfit comprised of pants, boots, and a leather sleeveless jacket worn over a shirt – in short, it was the perfect cowgirl look.

-A cowgirl needs a hat, though.
-Kelly was seen with one.
-Cowboy hats might not be the standard for this star, but Kelly’s fans know that she’s versatile.
+As every cowgirl needs a hat, it was not surprising Kelly was wearing one.
+Cowboy hats might not be part of the star’s regular wardrobe, but Kelly’s fans know that she’s versatile.

-A caption from Kelly encouraged fans to swipe to find out where she’d acquired her skills, with fans seeing photos of daughter Lola Grace horseback riding as a child.
-There’s always humor with Kelly.
-There’s also plenty of love for the family.
+Kelly’s caption encouraged fans to swipe to find out where she’d acquired her skills, with fans seeing photos of daughter Lola Grace horseback riding as a child.
+Those words didn’t just highlight Kelly’s wit but also hinted at her love for her family.

 Kelly and Lola have made headlines recently.
-The star’s daughter has left home for college at NYU, although with Lola being in the Big Apple, she’ll be close to home.
-The 18-year-old herself has also made headlines for finally making her Instagram account public – it used to be on lockdown.
+The star’s daughter has left home for college at New York University, although with Lola being in the Big Apple, she’ll be close to home.
+The 18-year-old herself has also made headlines for finally making her Instagram account public – it used to be on private mode.

-As to Kelly’s motherhood status overall, it’s been mentioned in interviews.
-January saw the star profiled by The Cut, with Kelly asked to speak about the joys of having older children.
+As to Kelly’s motherhood status overall, she’s mentioned that as well in interviews.
+In January, the star was profiled by The Cut, as she spoke about the joys of having older children.

 “I can say, 100 percent, my schedule is easier now.
 There was a 15-year period where I went to work and then I’d head right to my kids’ school or a sporting event or made sure I was at the concert,” Kelly said.